tnanami/PQN_vhdl/README.md

 2. Open Vivado find the Tcl Console on the bottom of the window
 3. Move to the "RSexci" directory on the Tcl console
 4. Enter the command `source ./create_project.tcl`

+## UART communication

+    python demo.py

+The demo.py is a python code for the UART communication to the FPGA.